THE FAST OXIDIZER EATING PLAN

-Do not eat meat broths because they are somewhat toxic and contain very little nutrition.
+7. Do not eat meat broths because they are somewhat toxic and contain very little nutrition.
 Instead, eat the meat.
-Some bone broth is excellent, however.
+Bone broth is also excellent.

 Fat and oils.
 You must have some fat or oils with each meal.
 The reasons for this are somewhat complex, and are explained in the article on this site entitled Acetates, Fats, Alcohol and Fast Oxidation.
 This need, and the restriction of dietary sugars of all types, has to do with balancing all of the steps in the glycolysis and citric acid energy pathways or cycles.
 I like the Challenge brand of butter in the USA, found in many supermarkets.
 A lot of butter is not healthful, even if it is labeled organic.